 - Send a Partition or Framework message in parameter registers as a request to a Receiver endpoint, run the endpoint and block until a response is available.
-Also see 6.4 Direct messaging usage. - Valid FF-A instances and conduits are listed in Table 15.6. - Syntax of this function is described in Table 15.7. - Successful completion of this function is indicated through an invocation of the following interfaces by the callee: - FFA_MSG_SEND_DIRECT_RESP to provide a response to the direct request. - FFA_INTERRUPT to indicate that the direct request was interrupted and must be resumed through the FFA_RUN interface. - FFA_SUCCESS to indicate completion of the direct request without a corresponding direct response.
+Also see 7.4 Direct messaging usage. - Valid FF-A instances and conduits are listed in Table 15.6. - Syntax of this function is described in Table 15.7. - Successful completion of this function is indicated through an invocation of the following interfaces by the callee: - FFA_MSG_SEND_DIRECT_RESP to provide a response to the Direct request. - FFA_INTERRUPT to indicate that the Direct request was interrupted and must be resumed through the FFA_RUN interface. - FFA_YIELD to indicate that the Receiver endpoint has transitioned to the blocked runtime state and must be resumed through the FFA_RUN interface. - FFA_SUCCESS to indicate completion of the Direct request without a corresponding Direct response.
 All other parameter registers MBZ. - Encoding of error code in the FFA_ERROR function is described in Table 15.8.